Smart Temperature Sensors Guide: Basics, Uses, and Key Features to Know

 How do smart temperature sensors work?

-Where are smart temperature sensors commonly used?
+Where are they commonly used?

 What is the difference between analog and smart sensors?

-Why are sensors important for IoT systems?
+Why are they important for IoT?

 Conclusion